Zoom Video Communications (NASDAQ:ZM) Updates Q2 2023 Earnings Guidance

 Zoom Video Communications (NASDAQ:ZM – Get Rating) issued an update on its second quarter 2023 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $0.90-$0.92 for the period, compared to the consensus earnings per share estimate of $0.88.
+The company provided EPS guidance of $0.90-$0.92 for the period, compared to the consensus EPS estimate of $0.88.
 The company issued revenue guidance of $1.11 billion-$1.12 billion, compared to the consensus revenue estimate of $1.11 billion.Zoom Video Communications also updated its FY 2023 guidance to $3.70-$3.77 EPS.

-Zoom Video Communications (NASDAQ:ZM – Get Rating) last announced its quarterly earnings data on Monday, May 23rd.
-The company reported $1.03 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.88 by $0.15.
-Zoom Video Communications had a net margin of 29.91% and a return on equity of 16.56%.
-The company had revenue of $1.07 billion during the quarter, compared to analysts’ expectations of $1.07 billion.
-During the same period in the previous year, the company earned $0.97 EPS.
-The business’s quarterly revenue was up 12.3% compared to the same quarter last year.
-On average, sell-side analysts forecast that Zoom Video Communications will post 1.69 earnings per share for the current fiscal year.
+Zoom Video Communications (NASDAQ:ZM – Get Rating) last posted its earnings results on Monday, May 23rd.
+The company reported $1.03 EPS for the quarter, beating the consensus estimate of $0.88 by $0.15.
+Zoom Video Communications had a return on equity of 16.56% and a net margin of 29.91%.
+The company had revenue of $1.07 billion for the quarter, compared to the consensus estimate of $1.07 billion.
+During the same quarter in the prior year, the business earned $0.97 earnings per share.
+The firm’s revenue for the quarter was up 12.3% on a year-over-year basis.
+On average, analysts forecast that Zoom Video Communications will post 1.69 earnings per share for the current year.

-In other Zoom Video Communications news, CEO Eric S. Yuan sold 15,625 shares of the company’s stock in a transaction dated Wednesday, March 9th.
-The shares were sold at an average price of $109.43, for a total value of $1,709,843.75.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, COO Aparna Bawa sold 2,000 shares of the company’s stock in a transaction dated Tuesday, April 5th.
-The stock was sold at an average price of $122.38, for a total transaction of $244,760.00.
+In other news, COO Aparna Bawa sold 3,449 shares of the stock in a transaction dated Tuesday, March 22nd.
+The shares were sold at an average price of $118.64, for a total transaction of $409,189.36.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CEO Eric S. Yuan sold 15,625 shares of the stock in a transaction dated Wednesday, March 9th.
+The stock was sold at an average price of $109.43, for a total transaction of $1,709,843.75.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 63,234 shares of company stock valued at $6,941,869.
-Insiders own 11.24% of the company’s stock.
+In the last 90 days, insiders have sold 63,234 shares of company stock valued at $6,941,869.
+11.24% of the stock is currently owned by company insiders.

-Large investors have recently modified their holdings of the company.
-EverSource Wealth Advisors LLC acquired a new stake in shares of Zoom Video Communications in the 4th quarter worth approximately $36,000.
-Global Wealth Management Investment Advisory Inc. lifted its stake in shares of Zoom Video Communications by 63.3% in the 1st quarter.
-Global Wealth Management Investment Advisory Inc. now owns 294 shares of the company’s stock worth $34,000 after acquiring an additional 114 shares during the period.
-Covestor Ltd lifted its stake in Zoom Video Communications by 76.7% during the first quarter.
-Covestor Ltd now owns 394 shares of the company’s stock valued at $46,000 after purchasing an additional 171 shares during the last quarter.
-Neo Ivy Capital Management acquired a new stake in Zoom Video Communications during the fourth quarter valued at approximately $144,000.
-Finally, Penserra Capital Management LLC lifted its stake in Zoom Video Communications by 27.7% during the fourth quarter.
-Penserra Capital Management LLC now owns 914 shares of the company’s stock valued at $168,000 after purchasing an additional 198 shares during the last quarter.
-55.94% of the stock is owned by institutional investors.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in ZM.
+Global Wealth Management Investment Advisory Inc. boosted its stake in shares of Zoom Video Communications by 63.3% during the 1st quarter.
+Global Wealth Management Investment Advisory Inc. now owns 294 shares of the company’s stock worth $34,000 after purchasing an additional 114 shares during the period.
+Metropolitan Life Insurance Co NY increased its position in Zoom Video Communications by 1.1% during the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 14,484 shares of the company’s stock worth $2,664,000 after purchasing an additional 157 shares during the last quarter.
+Covestor Ltd increased its position in shares of Zoom Video Communications by 76.7% during the first quarter.
+Covestor Ltd now owns 394 shares of the company’s stock valued at $46,000 after acquiring an additional 171 shares during the last quarter.
+Integrated Wealth Concepts LLC lifted its stake in Zoom Video Communications by 12.6% in the fourth quarter.
+Integrated Wealth Concepts LLC now owns 1,584 shares of the company’s stock worth $291,000 after acquiring an additional 177 shares during the last quarter.
+Finally, EverSource Wealth Advisors LLC purchased a new stake in shares of Zoom Video Communications during the 4th quarter worth approximately $36,000.
+Institutional investors own 55.94% of the company’s stock.

 Zoom Video Communications Company Profile (Get Rating)